tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 We can go further and translate the formulation above into a more statistical model notation.

 It's lots of information!
 Let's digest it one by one, step by step.
 See the first line

 $$\text{Weight}_i = \beta_0 + \varepsilon_i$$

-In statistics we usually use the greek letter $\beta_0$ to denote what represents a constant value in linear models.
+In statistics we usually use the greek letter $\beta_0$ the constant value in linear models.
 It maps straightforwardly to the $\text{Constant value}$ we've written above.

 Next, $\varepsilon_i$ is the error term.
 It's there to account for the fact that the model is not a perfect representation of the real world phenomena, but a simplification that implies a certain degree of error.
 This error is a random variable, and as such, is modeled using a probability distribution.
 Which distribution we decide to use is critical and determines the properties of the model.

 $\varepsilon_i \sim \text{Normal}(0, \sigma)$ represents probability distribution used to model the error.
-It says the error follows a Normal distribution and that's why this type of model is known as **Normal linear regression** (we'll come to why it's linear later ;)).
+It says the error follows a Normal distribution and that's why this type of model is known as **Normal linear regression**.
 We assume the error mean is zero and has a standard deviation of $\sigma$.

 Then it comes one of the parts that distinguishes us as Bayesian data scientists: priors!
 We need to pick a prior for the parameters in the model $\beta_0$ and $\sigma$.
 We take a classic approach and use a Normal prior centered around 0 for $\beta_0$ and a HalfNormal prior for $\sigma$.
 Remember, HalfNormal is like the Normal distribution but for positive values only, as needed for a standard deviation.